 The Teva CORE program helps eligible patients, their caregivers, and healthcare professionals navigate the reimbursement process through a range of services, including benefit verification, coverage determination, prior authorizations, letters of medical necessity, and referrals to the Teva Cares Foundation.

-Click here to enroll your patient in the Teva CORE program.
+To enroll your patient in the Teva CORE program, visit Teva CORE.

 Teva Cares Foundation Patient Assistance Program

 If your patient is uninsured or underinsured, they may be eligible to receive their prescribed Teva medication at no cost.
 Patients must meet certain financial and insurance coverage criteria to be eligible.
 Patient Assistance Program applications are available at Teva Cares Foundation Patient Assistance Program.